 Once the application has been approved, the checks have been made and the guardian finds their ideal location to live, they are able to move into their new home within a matter of days.

-At our larger properties, we appoint positive, outgoing and enthusiastic Head Guardians to foster community and structure in a large communal setting.
+At our properties outside of London, we appoint positive, outgoing and enthusiastic Head Guardians to foster community and structure in a large communal setting.
 Head Guardians act as a representative for their community and work with LOWE to keep us informed and aware of any potential issues.
-Amongst a number of varied and important duties, Head Guardians manage and organise house events, attending monthly meetings with LOWE Community Managers, and ensure the property remains compliant by doing weekly fire testing and patrols of the building maintaining clear fire exits.
-Head Guardians become the heart of their community and they are an invaluable part of LOWE.
+Amongst a number of varied and important duties, Head Guardians ensure the property remains compliant by doing weekly fire testing and patrols of the building maintaining clear fire exits.

 Social Responsibility & Community Engagement